 Where to have lunch in Damgan?
 Le Bistrot de la Mer

-This restaurant is a family and women’s business, since it has been run by 3 sisters (Fanny, Julie, and Aurélie, who welcomed us) and their mother since 2004.
-The establishment also has a very pretty garden with flowers that are all edible and used in the dishes served at the restaurant to scent the iodized cuisine of the address.
-Chef Nicolas Maurice offers cuisine with Breton inspiration and some Japanese influences.
+This restaurant is a family business run by women, as it has been managed by 3 sisters (Fanny, Julie, and Aurélie, who welcomed us) and their mother since 2004.
+The establishment also has a very lovely garden with flowers that are all edible and used in the dishes served at the restaurant to season their coastal cuisine.
+Chef Nicolas Maurice offers Breton-inspired cuisine with a few Japanese influences.
 Organic products, local fish, and shellfish are in the spotlight.
 Aurélie also carefully selects her wine list.
-We actually discovered a local drink there, Cidre le Royal Guillevic (€6.50 a glass), which is made with only one variety of apple: the Guillevic.
-Finally, to complete this moment, the welcome is extremely pleasant and done in accordance with the rules of the art.
-An address where you can go with your eyes closed.
+We even discovered a local drink there, the Cidre le Royal Guillevic (€6.50 per glass), which is made with only one variety of apple: the Guillevic.
+Finally, to round off the experience, the welcome is extremely pleasant and professional.
+An address you can visit with your eyes closed.

-We tasted: the organic panko egg with a cream of organic Tomme de Muzillac with bacon chips; gratinated oysters with a leek fondue and a Kari Gosse sabayon; the catch of the day; the mussel pots.
+We tasted: the organic panko-crusted egg with an organic Tomme de Muzillac cream and bacon chips; the gratinated oysters with leek fondue and a Kari Gosse sabayon; the catch of the day; and the mussel pots.

 Le Bistrot de la Mer